-hool:

-ip:
+Sch nool:

+Trip):

-ate of trip:
+Dat e of trip:

-oonsoring teacher:
+Spc onsoring teacher:

-ame of group:
+Nar me of group:

-Imber of students:
+Nur mber of students:

-incipal:

-A. SUPERVISION
+Prin ncipal:

-☐ Supervision ratio should comply with the appropriate Level-Two requirements. ☐ Does the site have additional supervision requirements?

-There is at least one like-gendered supervisor for multi-gendered groups.
+Α. SUPERVISION Supervision ratio should comply with the appropriate Level-Two requirements.
+Does the site have additional supervision requirements?
+Overnight Trip There is at least one like-gendered supervisor for multi-gendered groups.

-B. PARENT INFORMATION

-Copy of Parent Information letter is attached that informs parents of
+B. PARENT INFORMATION Copy of Parent Information letter is attached that informs parents of Purpose Destination Proposed activities Method(s) of transportation Costs Risks Sleeping accommodations/arrangements

-- Purpose

-- Destination

-- Proposed activities

-- Method(s) of transportation

--] Risks] Sleeping accommodations/arrangements

-- Level Two Low Risk Parent Permission Form has been provided, which specifies event(s), date(s) and method(s) of transportation.

-- Parent Permission Form is attached.

-- Field Trip Medical Form is attached.
+Level Two - Low Risk Parent Permission Form has been provided, which specifies event(s), date(s) and method(s) of transportation.
+Parent Permission Form is attached.
+Field Trip Medical Form is attached.

-- There is evidence that parents have been informed of accommodation arrangements. - There is evidence/assurance that parents have been informed of the school's and district's behaviour expectations, particularly with respect to drugs and alcohol, and the consequences if these are not met. - Telephone number where student can be contacted (for parent and school).
+Overnight Trip There is evidence that parents have been informed of accommodation arrangements.
+There is evidence/assurance that parents have been informed of the school's and district's behaviour expectations, particularly with respect to drugs and alcohol, and the consequences if these are not met.
+Telephone number where student can be contacted (for parent and school).

-C. STUDENT INFORMATION - OVERNIGHT
+C. STUDENT INFORMATION - OVERNIGHT There is evidence/assurance that students have been informed of the school's and district's behaviour.

-There is evidence/assurance that students have been informed of the school's and district's behaviour expectations, particularly with respect to drugs and alcohol, and the consequences if these are not met.
+expectations, particularly with respect to drugs and alcohol, and the consequences if these are not met.